Own-Data-Privateer/hoardy-mail/README.md

   - `--user USER`
   : username on the server
   - `--passfile PASSFILE`
-  : file containing the password
+  : file containing the password on its first line
   - `--passcmd PASSCMD`
   : shell command that returns the password as the first line of its stdout